-It is recommended that adults over the age of 50 increase their sources of vitamin B12 through diet, fortified foods, B12 shots, or other supplements that can increase their B12 consumption.
+It is recommended that adults over the age of 50 increase their sources of vitamin B12 through diet, fortified foods, B12 shots, or other supplements that can increase their B12 consumption (NIH, n.d.).

 Treatment for vitamin B12 deficiency depends on what is causing the condition.
 Most conditions are treated with injections, diet, intravenous vitamin drips, or supplements to increase the lacking vitamin.

-Injections for vitamin B12 are available in several forms, the most commonly used forms for deficiency treatment include hydroxocobalamin and cyanocobalamin.
+Injections for vitamin B12 are available in several forms.
+The most commonly used forms for deficiency treatment include hydroxocobalamin and cyanocobalamin.
 Health care professionals typically favor hydroxocobalamin as it remains in the body for a longer period of time.
-Initial treatment requires injections to be administered more frequently, and then as levels return to a normal range the number of injections decreases, and attention is paid to obtaining B12 from dietary sources.
+Initial treatment requires injections to be administered more frequently.
+As levels return to a normal range, the number of injections decreases and attention is paid to obtaining B12 from dietary sources.

 For B12 deficiencies caused by diet-related conditions, patients may be prescribed a B12 supplement to take between meals.
-It is possible that those who have a difficult time getting enough B12 in their diet may be required to take supplements for life to assure that deficiency and symptoms are eliminated.
+Those who have difficulty getting enough B12 in their diet may be required to take supplements for life to ensure that deficiency and symptoms are eliminated.
 Good sources of vitamin B12 include meat, fish, milk, dairy products, and eggs.
 Also, B12 shots benefit those who need immediate treatment in addition to long term management.

 While there are many different forms and methods of vitamin B12 supplementation, studies have shown that no one form is more effective than the other as there are no significant differences.

 Simply put, B12 shots are injections that are prescribed to treat vitamin B12 deficiency.
-Because some people are affected by conditions that cause B12 deficiencies or are not able to get the recommended daily intake of B12 in their diet, a supplemental treatment is necessary to create the proper consumption and absorption of B12 to maintain healthy bodily function.
+Because some people are affected by conditions that cause B12 deficiencies or cannot get the recommended daily intake of B12 in their diet, a supplemental treatment is necessary to create the proper consumption and absorption of B12 to maintain healthy bodily function.

 B12 shots consist of a synthetic form of B12.
-B12 injections typically consist of high levels of cyanocobalamin and can be self-administered or injected by a healthcare professional.
+B12 injections can be self-administered or injected by a healthcare professional.
 These shots are injected directly into muscular tissue to eliminate any absorption barriers.
 Treatment schedules can vary on a case-by-case basis but typically take place over the course of three months.